level-1-dao/level-1-dao/Mission.md

 # Hypothesis
 Centralized learning platforms allow learners to connect with instructors in a 1 (instructor) to many (students) format.
 This mimics most top-down education institutions and is familiar to those teaching and learning.
 This centralized structure, although familiar, is limited in that learnings flow from few to many.
 This means that the teaching style and biases are projected on to learners.
 It also means relationships in this 1-to-many format can be superficial as it is difficult for an instructor to maintain meaningful relationships with so many students.

 Decentralized learning platforms allow learners to engage with a community in order to learn new skills and perspectives.
 This allows for a many-to-many learning flow to occur.
 Many of these learning communities have been established organically, created by the community to fill a particular need.
-The rules, roles, rewards and content format is often unclear as the community works to define it's standard work processes.
+The rules, roles, rewards and content format is often unclear as the community works to define its standard work processes.

 Level1 can potentially fill a gap in today's learning landscape by serving those that are not currently served by both centralized and decentralized learning platforms.
 With a clear mission, vision, and values and rails, players, recognition and level format we should be able to provide a space for people to guide each other through learning journeys across a variety of topics.
 We hope to be an opinionated decentralized learning platform with clear paths on how folx can inform and update those opinions when needed.